 Applicants should submit a cover letter stating interest and career goals, curriculum vitae, unofficial undergraduate and graduate transcripts, and three letters of recommendation.
 Please use the VA Letter of Recommendation Audiology Form that is available on the VA Portland's Audiology & Speech Pathology Training Programs web page.
 At least one recommendation should be from an academic professor and one from a clinical instructor.
 An academic and clinical professor can speak to both areas, if applicable.
-Letters of recommendation can be emailed to Dr. Sullivan directly by the professor or can be included in the student’s application.
+Letters of recommendation can be emailed to Dr. Larson directly by the professor or can be included in the student’s application.
 If emailed, “Letter of Recommendation for Name of Applicant” should be included in the subject line.

 Please concatenate all documents into a single .pdf, and “Save as” as an Adobe Acrobat optimized file type to compress, or use an online .pdf compression program.
-If you would like to encrypt your application, please request a password to use from Dr. Sullivan by sending an email request.
+If you would like to encrypt your application, please request a password from Dr. Larson by sending an email request.
 Note, the VA server may reject a large file size.
-As such, please also send a separate, brief email to Dr. Sullivan stating that the application was sent.
-Applications should be submitted to firstname.lastname@example.org.
+As such, please also send a separate, brief email to Dr. Larson stating that the application was sent.
+Applications should be submitted to Craig.Larson3@va.gov.
 (Note, the other VA forms listed on the website: Application for Assoc.
 Health Trainee, Form 306, and National Rules of Behavior will be required upon selection for an externship.).

 Late or incomplete applications will not be accepted.

 - If you would like clarification or further information regarding the NCRAR research rotation, please contact Dr. Dawn Konrad-Martin, Associate Director, NCRAR, at 503-220-8262, x52962, or by email, at email@example.com.